Sitecore/Helix.Docs/helix/principles/architecture-principles/layers.rst

-    Some of the Sitecore Helix Examples use a small *Environment* layer for projects which handle deployment to the main Sitecore Website/Platform service, either using Team Development for Sitecore or Helix Publishing Pipeline.
+    Some of the Sitecore Helix Examples use a small *Environment* layer for projects which handle deployment to the main Sitecore Website/Platform service, either using Sitecore TDS or Helix Publishing Pipeline.